gretta-mae-ferguson/MTA_TurnstileData_Analysis/README.md

-This project was done on a pretty tight timeframe, and there was a lot more that we could have done!

-A few things that would be **next steps** in this analysis are:
+This project was done on a pretty tight timeframe, and there was a lot more that we could have done!A few things that would be **next steps** in this analysis are:

 **1** Analyze the outliers in depth